biorobaw/FAIRIS-Lite/WebotsSim/libraries/README.md

 - `load_environment(self, maze_file)`: Loads a maze from an XML file, creating walls, starting locations, and goal locations.
 - `teleport_robot(self, x=0.0, y=0.0, z=0.0)`: Teleports the robot to the specified coordinates.
 - `move_to_start(self)`: Moves the robot to a random starting position.
-- `update_display(self, fig)`: Plots place cells and displays them on the simulation's display.
+- `update_display(self, fig)`: Uses extra display shown in the Webots interface to displace the input figure.

 ## Usage Example